 I am a postdoctoral investigator in the Mahadevan Group at Woods Hole Oceanographic Institution.
-My work is motivated by the question of how ocean circulation and turbulence affect Earth’s climate – a big question that leads to broad interests.
+My work is motivated by the question of how dynamics of the upper-ocean and of clouds affect Earth’s weather and climate – a big question that leads to broad interests.
 My current research centers on intraseasonal oscillations of the Indian monsoon over the Bay of Bengal.
+Click here for a brief article I wrote describing this work.

 My PhD work was in string theory.
 My thesis on M-theory/heterotic duality was advised by Professor David Morrison, and I was a member of the Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics.
 I was previously a National Science Foundation Graduate Research Fellow, and before that I completed my BSc in physics and mathematics at Stanford University.